Complexity and polymorphisms for digraph constraint problems under some basic constructions: Polymorphisms, complexity and algorithms

 \subsection{Taylor.}

-This corresponds to algebras whose variety avoids unary type.
+This corresponds to algebras whose variety avoids unary type, and takes its name from the term conditions derived in Hobby, McKenzie \cite[Chapter~9]{hobmck} based on the work of Taylor \cite{tay}.
 The \emph{algebraic dichotomy conjecture} states (for core relational structure $\mathbb{A}$) that $\CSP(\mathbb{A})$ is tractable if and only if the variety of the polymorphism algebra $\mathbf{A}$ avoids the unary type: in other words, that it lies somewhere in the diagram of Figure \ref{fig:maltsev}.

-We use the following conditions characterising the Taylor property due to Mar\'oti and McKenzie \cite{marmck} (see also Barto and Kozik \cite{b-k3}).
+We use the following conditions characterising the Taylor property due to Mar\'oti and McKenzie \cite{marmck} (but see also Barto and Kozik \cite{b-k3}).
 The polymorphism algebra $\mathbf{A}$ of a finite relational structure $\mathbb{A}$ (with finitely many relations) generates a variety avoiding unary type if and only if $\mathbb{A}$ has an idempotent $n$-ary polymorphism $w(x_1,\dots,x_n)$ (for some $n>1$) satisfying for all $x, y\in A$

 Such a polymorphism is called a \emph{weak near unanimity} polymorphism, or ``weak~NU''.
+Equivalent conditions involving either a pair of ternary polymorphisms, or a single $4$-ary polymorphism can be found in Kearnes, Markovi\'c and McKenzie \cite{KMM}.